 Based on the data obtained in Table 6, the amount of electrical energy produced in Variations 1 and 2 was 1266kWh/year.
 In contrast, in the simulation with Variations 3 and 4, the electrical energy produced was 1228kWh/year.
 This difference was caused by differences in the efficiency and surface area of each solar panel used.
 Variations 1 and 2 used a solar panel brand Maysun Solar MS120M-36 120Wp with an efficiency of 17.5% with an area of 4.2 m2, producing electrical energy output.
-The array of 1266 kWh under STC conditions, while variations 3 and 4 used a solar panel brand Canadian Solar CS3U350P 350Wp with an efficiency of 17.64% with a 3.7 m2 energy output area the array when the STC condition was 1228 kWh.
+The array of 1266 kWh under STC conditions, while variations 3 and 4 used a solar panel brand Canadian Solar CS3U350P 350Wp with an efficiency of 17.64% with a 3.7 m2 energy output area the arra 10/hen the STC condition was 1228 kWh.
 The greater the efficiency of the solar panel and the greater the surface area of the panel, the better.
 The type of solar panel used had an impact on efficiency.
 Monocrystalline solar panels are generally more efficient than polycrystalline panels.
+That was due to using the primary material for making panels.
+Stillcon was more significant in monocrystalline panels, so it was more efficient than polycrystalline panels.
 Still, Monocrystalline solar panels generally had a smaller surface area than polycrystalline at the same nominal power [7].